 4. Conclusions

 Overall choice for a polarized instrument that can only measure one polarization focused at retrieving high quality aerosol products is not a simple answer and depends on several parameters.
-The overall best situation would be an instrument that measures forward scattered light with vertical polarization.
+The overall best situation would be an instrument that measures forward scattered light with vertical polarization with compensated exposure times.
 Recall that the vertical polarization is defined as the polarization normal to the horizon.
 In this orientation, the radiance measurement has good sensitivity to aerosol across all altitudes greater than 13 km.
 However, the increased sensitivity, especially at the shorter wavelengths, falls off quite rapidly once a SSA of 90o is surpassed.
 This instrument would also yield the best precision possible but it has two disadvantages.
 First, assuming a particle size distribution scattering angles close to 90o contain a bias in the retrieved aerosol extinction.
-Second, a large loss of the overall signal occurs from measuring the vertical polarization, up to 68% which would increase exposure times.
+Second, a large loss of the overall signal occurs from measuring the vertical polarization, up to 70% for forward scatter which would increase exposure times or if not accounted for decrease precision.
 Depending on instrument specifications, the required increase in exposure time may result in unacceptably high values.

-If more signal is required, the horizontal polarization should be used.
+If more signal is required or the orbit will result in a high percent of measures around a SSA of 90o, the horizontal polarization should be used.
 However, the preference would be for forward scatter at the longer wavelengths since a loss of aerosol signal occurs at shorter wavelengths.
 This would result in the highest possible aerosol signal in the radiance.
-Furthermore, a maximum of loss of signal would only be 42% which is considerably better than the vertical polarized case.
+Furthermore, a maximum of loss of signal would only be 42% for forward scatter which is considerably better than the vertical polarized case.

-Further work is needed to be able to determine if the systematic differences between the retrieved aerosol extinction offsets and the original profile can be corrected through the use of some particle size retrieval’s method.
-Since the Angström exponent fit did not yield accurate particle size information from the direct retrievals.

 As a final note, the agreement between the scalar and vector SASKTRAN-HR model are generally within 2% of each other for the aerosol retrievals.
 It is promising that the inclusion of polarization in the model does not cause a large change to the retrieved profiles since the use of the vector model would result in an approximate doubling in processing time.

 Acknowledgements